Preschool (and toddler) learning puzzles were one of my “go to” toys when I was practicing as a Speech-Language Pathologist.

 Place all the letters in a bag and have your child(ren) reach in a pull out a letter.

-Ask him if he can label the letter and find where it belongs in the puzzle.
+Ask them if they can label the letter and find where it belongs in the puzzle.

 You can also use dice to determine how many letters the child can pick.